Hassane3/Tcharit/client/README.md

     - Handle errors (like internet connection)

+    *** TankAgentUser connection
+    - Handle password and email modification (pages...)
 - Test on Mobile

+Fix Todo :
+    - Show the tank panel when selected in the search bar.

 *******HERE**********
+**10/12/24
+    - Add a menu to the app with a login section (reserved for tank fillers) :
+        - Use mui material to create the menu
+        - Connection with email and password (given previously) Once the tank filler user is connected, he has the possibility to change his password or email adress :
+            - Create ui page connection
+            - Deconnexion function

 ** 22/07/24
     - Scan qr code to get to a specific tank : generate a unique qr code for each tank